donglinz/web-server/README_en.md

-# WebServer based on c++ and boost asio
+# Multithreading Web Server Based on Boost Asio.

 # Description
 Multithreading Web Server Based on Boost Asio.

 > The server is composed of Web service module, log module, cache module and XML configuration module.
 > Support HTTP, HTTPS protocol.
 In HTTPS protocol data stream was encrypted by asio::ssl::context object.
 > Support static HTML page, GET/POST method.
 Server can be easily extended horizontally to support the new request method.
 > The server cache uses the LRU algorithm for page replacement to reduce the frequency of IO operation, cache size is configurable.